 – Daryl Davis, Director of Institutional Research, Valencia College

 Develop in-house expertise

 SAS reporting and analytics software is incredibly diverse and powerful.
 So to quickly realize its full value, SAS customers interviewed recommend developing in-house expertise through two channels.
 During development, use SAS Consulting® for expert, on-site assistance and knowledge transfer.
-Then take the next step by taking advantage of SAS’ online courses, training classes, software manuals and programming guides.
+Go a step further by taking advantage of online SAS courses, training classes, software manuals and programming guides.
 SAS has resources for everyone, from beginner to advanced software users.

 Universities and colleges typically have an office of institutional research that executes and manages all data management, reporting and analytics activities.
 But this isn’t always the case for K-12 districts.
 Yet it’s vital for school districts to have at least one person who is dedicated to becoming an expert in SAS software, developing and executing strategy, creating reports, educating people, answering user questions and more.
 Without sufficient focus and commitment, reporting and analytics initiatives will likely fail over time.

 Georgia Mariani is the SAS Global Product Marketing Manager for the Education Industry.
 Mariani works with customers to share best practices, successes and recommendations that enable education institutions to get the most productive insights from their data.

 The data visualization and analytics in education series: